• Skip to primary navigation

 Jump to Recipe - Print Recipe

 A recipe for a Maple Cinnamon Latte!
-Hot espresso is combined with maple syrup, ground cinnamon, vanilla, and steamed milk for a warming and delicious autumn treat.
+Hot espresso is combined with maple syrup, ground cinnamon, vanilla, and steamed milk for a warming and delicious autumn drink.

 The temperatures are finally starting to cool off here in Los Angeles and this Maple Cinnamon Latte is the perfect way to stay warm.